poteb/ConfigurationService/README.md

 The `ISecretResolver` is an interface that is used to resolve the secrets.
 The `SecretResolver` is a class that implements the `ISecretResolver` interface.
 The `SecretResolver` is injected into the `MySecrets` class and used to resolve the secrets.

+The secrets are resolved once and only once.
+This might change in the future to not keep secrets in memory.
+But a change like that will put a tighter coupling to the configuration service.

 ## Admin UI
 ![Basic usage](/documentation/AdminUi1.png)